Holographic Coarse-Graining: Correlators from the Entanglement Wedge and Other Reduced Geometries: Field theory interpretation, and connection with AdS/BCFT

 We expect this partition function to relate specifically to the case where the CFT spacetime is reduced to the corresponding causal diamond $D$.

 Consider first the limit of infinite central charge in the CFT, implying $\gn\to 0$ in the bulk, where the action becomes quadratic,

 and the saddle-point approximation becomes exact.
-Carrying out the Gaussian integral in (\ref{iraction}), we obtain a quadratic infrared boundary action (EOW brane action),
+Carrying out the Gaussian integral in (\ref{iraction}), we obtain a quadratic infrared boundary action,

 with $\eir$ the interface between $\cE$ and $\cE\sc$, $h$ the induced metric\footnote{We have in mind here a regularized (stretched horizon) version of the null IR boundary of $\cE$.
 This is analogous to the standard UV regularization at $z=\eps$.
 The case of a strictly null boundary must be addressed as in \cite{null}. } on $\eir$, and $\mathcal{K}$ some bilocal kernel (the explicit expression will be worked out in Section \ref{scalarsec}).
+The nonlocal character of this EOW action is a general outcome of rememorization, which is of course due to the integration process, and is featured as well, for the same reason, in the edge action of the BCFT.

 Observe now that the variational principle for $\ibulk+\iir$ yields a boundary term

 with $n$ the outward-pointing unit\footnote{See the previous footnote.} normal.
 By itself, (\ref{boundaryterm}) implies that there are only two choices for the boundary condition that can be consistently imposed on our field: